Murray State University: Publications

 The Murray State News is the student newspaper of Murray State University.
 The newspaper has been the recipient of several ACP Pacemaker awards, the highest award given to collegiate newspapers, most recently in 2004.
 In October 2013 the newspaper won third place best-in-show for four-year weekly broadcast at the National College Media Convention in New Orleans.
 The Murray State News gained notoriety between 1998 and 2001 through the work of cartoonist Darin Shock.
 Shock earned the honor of top college cartoonist in the nation from the College Media Advisers in 2000.
 He had earned second-place honors the previous year.

 Gateway Magazine is a full-color, glossy magazine published annually as an imprint of The Murray State News.

-The school yearbook, The Shield, was awarded three Pacemaker awards and two CSPA Silver Crowns.
+The school yearbook, The Shield, won the Pacemaker award for yearbooks in 2000, 2001, and 2002.
 The Shield ceased publication with its 2008 edition due to financial concerns.

 The university's national literary magazine, New Madrid with editor Ann Neelon, featured work from a range of nationally recognized authors and received acclaim from sources as diverse as La Bloga, a leading Hispanic journal, and New Pages, a leading national review of literary magazines.
 A lack of funding led to the suspension of publication in 2018.